hakash2002/elixir/README.md

 Setup ELIXIR using ASDF

-and un prefixing the file with elixir
+then run by prefixing the file with elixir in terminal